 Why aren't commits triggering deployments on Vercel?

 You have been working on a feature and have committed some code ready to be pushed up.
 You are looking forward to a live URL that demonstrates your changes.
-You see that the commit has been pushed up, but there isn't an accompanying Vercel Deployment.
+You see that the commit has been pushed up, but there isn't an accompanying Vercel Deployment or you see the Git author must have access to project error in your repository or Vercel Team Activity.
 Read on to learn about why this might happen and what you can do to fix it.

 When you installed the Vercel for Git integration, if you only granted permission for a limited set of repositories, there is a chance that the repository you are trying to push to doesn't have the necessary permissions.
 You can resolve this from the Git provider side by either granting permissions for all of your repositories, or you can make sure the repository in question is added to the list.